deckhouse/virtualization/docs/README.md

 - Any [compatible](https://deckhouse.io/documentation/v1/supported_versions.html#linux) Linux-based operating system is supported on the cluster nodes.
 - The Linux kernel on cluster nodes must be version 5.7 or newer.

+{{< alert level="warning" >}}
+If you plan to use the virtualization module in a production environment, it is recommended to deploy it on physical servers.
+Deploying the module on virtual machines is also possible, but in this case you need to enable nested virtualization.
+{{< /alert >}}

 The [d8](https://github.com/deckhouse/deckhouse-cli) command line utility is used to connect to virtual machines using serial port, VNC, or ssh protocol.
 For EE-version users, the ability to manage resources via UI is available.

 You can view the resource documentation locally from the console using the standard functionality of the command utility: `d8 kubectl explain <resource name>`